ggpwnkthx/shac/README.md

 #### Distributions

 There are no requirements for a specific linux distribution.
 This project uses Docker containers in an attempt to be as distirbution agnostic as possible.
-So, as long as docker works, you should be good to go.
+So, as long as Docker works, you should be good to go.
+That said, the following distributions and versions have been tested:

+Alpine 3.12, 3.11, 3.10, 3.9
+Ubuntu 20.04 LTS, 18.10, 16.04.6 LTS

+#### Hardware Requirements

+##### CPU Architechtures

+As mentioned above, as long as Docker works, you should be good.
+That said, only the following CPU architectures have been tested:

+x64
+aarm64

+##### Storage

+This really depends on your use case, but to get started, each node should have at least 4GB of storage.
+This should be enough capacity for a minimalistic OS, SHAC scripts and binaries used, and room for distributed storage.
+However, I'd recommend at least 16GB for elbow room.

+##### RAM

+More RAM is generally better, but the orginal testing environment had only 1GB.

-#### Software Packages
+#### Software Requirements

 ```
 sudo